LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: LOL-Blur Dataset

-A high-quality training data is indispensable for deep learning.
-Efforts have been made to collect real-world low-light enhancement~\cite{wei2018deep, liu2021benchmarking, chen2018learning, chen2019seeing, jiang2019learning, wang2021seeing} or image deblurring~\cite{rim2020real} datasets, but not both settings at the same time.
+Efforts have been made to collect real-world paired data for low-light enhancement~\cite{wei2018deep,liu2021benchmarking,chen2018learning,chen2019seeing,jiang2019learning,wang2021seeing} or image deblurring~\cite{rim2020real}, but not both settings at the same time.
 The lack of such data is not surprising as (1) Paired images of low-light enhancement datasets and image deblurring datasets are commonly collected by different camera shot settings, and (2) The collection of both kinds of data is susceptible to geometric and photometric misalignment due to camera shake or dynamic environment during data acquisition.

-Consequently, an image synthesis pipeline is desired to generate large-scale and high-quality low-blurry and normal-sharp image pairs.
+In this work, inspired by the big success of data synthesis in the real-world super-resolution tasks~\cite{wang2021realesrgan,zhang2021designing,li2020blind,chan2021realbasicvsr}, we introduce a synthesis pipeline that models low-light blur degradation jointly, hence allowing us to generate a large-scale dataset (LOL-Blur).
+We acquire a total of 170 videos for training and 30 videos for testing, each of which has 60 frames, amounting to 12,000 paired data.